 IP enforcement in key global markets is increasingly complex.
 What's the legal theory?
 What's the reality in practice?

 The Enforcement Gap refers to the difference between legal theory on anti-counterfeiting; that is how the laws purport to prevent such illegal activities and the practical outcomes.
-This is the third contribution in a series of articles which examines the Enforcement Gap.
-Our first piece covered the Enforcement Gap in Thailand, following with Russia as the second area to be explored.
+This is the fourth contribution in a series of articles which examines the Enforcement Gap.
+Our last three pieces explored the the Enforcement Gap in Thailand, Russia and China.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.